d0031507878/taroko_quiz/README.md

 A job called test that runs on ubuntu and then runs two containers, one for postgres and one for redis.

-First step is use actions/checkout@v3 to put the github repository code to ubuntu environment so we can let workflow to use.
+First step is use actions/checkout@v3 to put the github repository code to ubuntu environment so we can let this workflow to use.

 Then we install ruby with version 2.7.3 and libpq-dev for postgresql and bundler installed to solve dependencies problem.